boostup/plex-watch-later-videos-downloader2/README.md

 It uses a small package I published on NPM => https://www.npmjs.com/package/@boostup/plex-api

 # TO DO
+- run a small experiment mixing up async and sync function to ensure that updateVideosMetadata() will run, as it is in main.js, AFTER all async functions inside getWatchLaterVideos() are done
+- getWatchLaterVideos>extractVideoUrls: shouldn't this function be part of my small plex-api npm package?
+- write missing tests
+- make ytSearch a package.
+BUT, when this becomes a package sitting inside the node_modules folder, I can't have consumers of the package write their config file there...
 - replace promise syntax with async/await so that I can try/catch better
 - create a new npm package with the files in utils folder found in:
     - this project